emipa606/Blowguns/README.md

 Production

 You can produce blowguns at any weapon production station in the core game.
-Aside from the easily obtained wood you&apos;ll need for the basic &quot;tube&quot; of the blowgun, you&apos;re going to need some venom for the darts.
+Aside from the easily obtained wood you'll need for the basic "tube" of the blowgun, you're going to need some venom for the darts.
-Venom can be obtained via &quot;milking&quot; tamed cobras.
+Venom can be obtained via "milking" tamed cobras.

 Antivenom can be produced at a drug lab once medicine production is researched, and you have a colonist with basic familiarity in crafting and medicine.